Grants Administrator

 Requirements

-The ideal candidate will be an individual that is organized, enjoys learning, values working with others, and is comfortable working on several projects simultaneously.
-The ideal candidate will be a strong storyteller, writer, and editor who is committed to amplifying the voices of scholars and individuals from historically politically disenfranchised communities.
+The ideal candidate will be an individual who is organized, enjoys learning, values working with others, and is comfortable working on several projects simultaneously.
+The ideal candidate should have a basic understanding of general ledgers and/or transaction reports, as well as invoices and supporting documents such as time sheets.

-- Bachelor’s degree in: Communications, Business Administration, Humanities, or a related field.
+- Bachelor’s degree in: Business Administration, Finance/Accounting, Public Administration, or a related field.

-- Proven experience (3-5 years) in grant coordinating, administration, or related roles, preferably within the nonprofit sector.
+- Proven experience (3-5 years) in grants administration, budgets, contracts, and/or compliance, preferably within the nonprofit sector.

 - Strong project management skills, with the ability to manage multiple priorities and deadlines effectively.